For the first time, the Syrian Army used Russian-made T-90A tanks in combat. Their baptism by fire took place near the city of Aleppo.

 In December, Syria’s news agency SANA published footage from the battlefield where Russian T-90’s were also spotted.

-Posted by GPD on February 7, 2016, With 6398 Reads Filed under WarZone.
+Posted by GPD on February 7, 2016, With 6413 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.